With your help, charity shops raise around £300m a year for good causes in the UK. Find out more about how they work.

 What can I donate to a charity shop?

-All clothing is useful – even if it has holes.
+All clothing is useful, even if it has holes.
 Clothes which can’t be sold in the shop will be sold to textile recycling companies, so they still make money for the charity.

-What are the advantages of charity shops?
+What are the benefits of charity shops?

 Volunteering and skills

 Around 200,000 people volunteer in charity shops.
-Volunteering in charity shops helps people learn new skills and to build connections in their communities.
+Volunteering in charity shops helps people learn new skills and build connections in their communities.

 Recycling and the environment